Written by:

 <div class="horizontal-scrolling-items__item">

-This is a short line of text.&nbsp
+This is a short line of text.

 </div>